shiftshapers

 Here's an exercise to try:

-Construct a recent day.
+Reconstruct a recent day.
 Consider the types of time listed above.
 How did that day measure up?

 Construct your ideal day incorporating all types of time. (make sure you include enough, uninterrupted sleep)